Multiple Choice Questions: Reasoning Makes Large Language Models (LLMs) More Self-Confident, Especially When They are Wrong: ACKNOWLEDGMENTS

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

-This work was supported by the FUN4DATE (PID2022-136684OB-C22) project funded by the Spanish Agencia Estatal de Investigacion (AEI) 10.13039/501100011033 and by the Chips Act Joint Undertaking project SMARTY (Grant no. 101140087).
+This work was supported by the Agencia Estatal de Investigación (AEI) (doi:10.13039/501100011033) under Grants FUN4DATE (PID2022-136684OB-C22) and SMARTY (PCI2024-153434), by TUCAN6-CM (TEC-2024/COM460) funded by CM (ORDEN 5696/2024) and by the European Commission through the Chips Act Joint Undertaking project SMARTY (Grant 101140087).

+\begin{IEEEbiography}{Tairan Fu} is a PhD student at Politecnico di Milano, 20156 Milan, Italy.
+Contact him at tairan.fu@polimi.it. \end{IEEEbiography}

+\begin{IEEEbiography}{Javier Conde} is an assistant professor with the Information Processing and Telecommunications Center (IPTC), Universidad Politécnica de Madrid, 28040 Madrid, Spain.
+Contact him at javier.conde.diaz@upm.es. \end{IEEEbiography}

+\begin{IEEEbiography}{Gonzalo Martínez} is an assistant professor with the Information Processing and Telecommunications Center (IPTC), Universidad Politécnica de Madrid, 28040 Madrid, Spain.
+Contact him at gonzalo.martinez.ruizdearcaute@upm.es. \end{IEEEbiography}

+\begin{IEEEbiography}{María Grandury} is a researcher with the Information Processing and Telecommunications Center (IPTC), Universidad Politécnica de Madrid, 28040 Madrid, Spain.
+Contact her at maria.grandury@upm.es. \end{IEEEbiography}

+\begin{IEEEbiography}{Pedro Reviriego} is a professor with the Information Processing and Telecommunications Center (IPTC), Universidad Politécnica de Madrid, 28040 Madrid, Spain.
+Contact him at pedro.reviriego@upm.es. \end{IEEEbiography}